OpenInternet/System_Administrator_Guide_Text/en/best_practices/physical_security/index.md

 Like many electronic devices, computers are quite sensitive.
 They do not adapt well to unstable electricity supplies, extreme temperatures, dust, high humidity or mechanical stress.
-There are a number of things [^healthy_environment] you can do to protect your computers and network equipment from such threats:
+There are a number of things you can do to protect your computers and network equipment from such threats, as suggested in Tactical Tech's Security-in-a-Box guide [^healthy_environment]:

 -   Electrical problems such as power surges, blackouts and brownouts can cause physical damage to a computer.
 Irregularities like this